This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• In a large bowl, place the cocoa powder, baking soda, salt and brown sugar, and whisk to combine well, breaking up any lumps in the brown sugar.
+• In a large bowl, whisk together the cocoa powder, baking soda, salt, and brown sugar, breaking up any clumps.

-• For cakier brownies, lower the oven temperature to 300ยฐF and continue to bake for another 3 to 5 minutes or until the center is really stable.
+• For cakier brownies, lower the oven temperature to 300°F and continue to bake for another 3 to 5 minutes or until the center is really stable.

 Video